oracle/node-oracledb/INSTALL.md

 performed on Linux or macOS.

-Any node-oracledb version 2.0 binary will run with any of the Oracle client 11.2, 12.1 or 12.2 libraries without needing recompilation.
+Any node-oracledb version 2.0 binary will run with any of the Oracle client version 11.2, 12, or 18 libraries without needing recompilation.
 Note the available Oracle functionality will vary with different Oracle Client and Database versions.